 Because the air in certain parts of Illinois exceeds the ozone NAAQS, drivers in some areas of this state must comply with regular emissions testing.
 Due to the Illinois Vehicle Emissions Inspection Law of 2005, drivers living in a county or ZIP code with air pollution issues must complete emissions testing if their car is more than 4 years old and was built after 1996.
 This inspection typically occurs when the vehicle’s license plate expires.

-During emissions tests in Illinois, most cars will undergo an on-board diagnostics (OBD) test, which involves using a scan tool to monitor a car’s on-board computer.
+During emissions tests in Illinois, most cars will undergo an on-board diagnostics (OBD) test, which involves using a scanning tool to monitor a car’s on-board computer.
 This tool checks the OBD system status through a readiness check and identifies whether the malfunction indicator lamp/light is on.
 The scanning tool can also retrieve any stored diagnostic trouble codes.[4]

 The car will likely pass the OBD test if the OBD system works.